Specicount/Specicount/README.md

     * Wishes to see APSA returned to its former usability
     * Wishes to see APSA be 'future proofed' based on team recommendations
 * Paige, Alex, Elliott, Matthew, Jack, Kavan, Zibo - Project Team
-    * Wish to produce a useful/valuable product
+    * Wish to produce a useful & valuable product to the clients & the wider scientific community

 ##### Potential Stakeholders